prithviraj-1657/PixelFrame-Studio/README.md

 ## 📋 Project Overview

-This is a **collaborative web development project** created by students at **Shri Guru Gobind Singhji Institute of Engineering and Technology (SGGS)**.
+This is a **collaborative web development project** created by students at **NEWTON SCHOOL OF TECHNOLOGY (NST-ADYPU)**.
 The project aims to demonstrate professional web development practices including:

 - ✅ Version control and Git workflows
 - ✅ Responsive design and mobile-first development